How to create and use Metric Formulas - for Investors

 Within the Formula section, you can create a title and description for your custom formula metric along with the category, default aggregation, frequency, and default unit & format.

+You can use portfolio metrics, portfolio metric formulas, and metric insights as inputs in the formula.
 Below, we walk through an example of creating a Revenue per Employee Ratio formula.

 To create this formula, pull in the Revenue metric and select the insight Trailing 4 periods.
 This sums the past 4 quarters of revenue data so that the formula is using total revenue from the past year.